intel/media-delivery/README.rst

 Tips for best performance
 -------------------------

-Ffmpeg is easy to use and flexible in supporting many video transcode pipelines.
+Due to its flexible interface, ffmpeg supports many video transcode pipelines.
 The ffmpeg command lines below illustrate good practices in using `ffmpeg-qsv <https://trac.ffmpeg.org/wiki/Hardware/QuickSync>`_ (Intel Quick Sync Video
 - Intel Media SDK integration into ffmpeg).
 The use of "extbrc" demonstrates the use of developer configurable bitrate control, pyramid coding and other quality optimizations.